TL;DR

 This has left them short of money in other areas with Jayden Brailey, Kai Pearce-Paul and Leo Thompson all departing at the end of the campaign.

 Adam Elliott has had a mixed time in the Hunter, playing a key role at times in between lengthy stints in the casualty ward.
+The lock is without a deal for 2026 and it looks like he will be another play cut from the roster.

-Knights players available to sign:
+Knights sign players

-• Adam Elliott, Jack Hetherington, Jackson Hastings, Mason Teague
+- Adam Elliott, Jack Hetherington, Jackson Hastings, Mason Teague

 New Zealand